ChemiKyle/Princeton-Applied-Research-M250-270-electrochemistry-data-cleaner/README.md

 _Must be run with Python 3, requires Tkinter._

 There is also an R script to plot each scan as a different color so you can more easily visualize changes between scans.
+Here is a sample output from the included ferrocene data.
 ![Image from sample data](/images/fc_example.png?raw=true "Ferrocene with 10 scans")